 The Belvedere owns sixteen of Messerschmidt’s character busts.
 Others are owned by the likes of the J. Paul Getty Museum, the Metropolitan, and the Louvre.
 One can be found on display in the permanent exhibition of Vienna’s Wien Museum on Karlsplatz.

-Normally, a decent number of Belvedere’s collection have their own little spot at the end of one wing of the first floor of Upper Belvedere, just off the Toward the Enlightenment gallery of the Baroque section (I saw ten there on my last visit in late March 2023).
+Normally, a decent number of Belvedere’s collection have their own little spot at the end of one wing of the first floor of Upper Belvedere, just off the Toward the Enlightenment gallery of the Baroque section (I saw ten there on my last visit).

-This Talking Heads exhibition used Messerschmidt’s Baroque creations as a context for modern works that examine the head as an art motif.
-Featured artists included such luminaries as Arnulf Rainer and Maria Lassnig.
+- 2019’s Talking Heads exhibition, which used the heads as a context for modern works that examine the head as an art motif.
+Featured artists included such luminaries as Arnulf Rainer and Maria Lassnig

 Incidentally, if you’d like to take a bust home with you, I spotted a couple of miniature versions available in the Belvedere shops.